game-ci/steam-deploy/README.md

 The username of the Steam Build Account that you created in setup step 1.

+#### password

+The password of the Steam Build Account.
+Both this and `totp` are required together, see below.

 #### totp

 Deploying to Steam using TOTP.
 If this is not passed, `configVdf` is required.